arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Example Overview

 The example will showcase different interrupt routines for Opta™, and you will be greeted with two scenarios.
 The `BTN_USER` is the user-programmable button that will be used to switch the relay and corresponding status LED state in sequence.
 The `A0` and `A1` inputs will be open to external devices that send signals periodically.
 The `A0` will be in charge of the `D0` and `D1` relays, while the `A1` will control the `D2` and `D3` relays.
+These tasks will help you implement to test multiple interrupts and use Opta™ PLC's onboard relays and status LEDs.
 The following section will highlight the details of interest of the example code to help you understand it with ease.

 ### Example Description